Black Friday 2021: Your guide to deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's and more

 Little Tykes Tobi 2 Robot smartwatch, $55 (reduced from $68)

 Looking for an affordable Android smartphone at an even-better-than-usual price?
 This 6.4-inch device from Motorola offers all the basics, including a 48-megapixel triple camera system and a 16-megapixel low-light selfie cam.
-Comes unlocked, so you can choose your carrier.
+It comes unlocked, so you can choose your carrier.

 You can save big on the JBL Tune 120TWS true wireless earbuds -- they're 58% off at Amazon right now.
 Earbuds last 4 hours on a single charge, with up to 12 hours more worth of charge via the included charging case.